How does the NASUWT support teachers in academies?

 Is there a requirement for staff or parents at a school to be consulted prior to academy conversion?

 There is no requirement at all for consultation with either parents or staff.

-However, it is good practice for parents and staff to be consulted before an application is made for academy conversion.
+However, the Union maintains that it is good practice for parents and staff to be consulted before an application is made for academy conversion.

 The NASUWT will always seek to ensure that there is full consultation with teachers regarding conversion and its impact.

-However, the role of local authorities has changed considerably since 2010 and the introduction of the Academies Act and the process of academisation across England.
+However, the role of local authorities has changed considerably with the process of academisation across England.

 Under the Education and Adoption Act 2016, local authorities were given a new duty to facilitate the process of schools becoming academies.